Can we have our wedding at my parents’ house?

 How much does a humanist wedding ceremony cost?

-Humanists UK recommended fees are between £350-£1000 – but my fees are typically around £350-600.
+Humanists UK recommended fees are between £350-£1000 – but my fees are typically around £400-600 depending on location/travel time.
 The range reflects that weddings can vary tremendously.

 What does the fee include?